 The Reflective Inquiry Project (RIP) is a focal point of the initial teacher certification program.
 During the field experience course, with guidance from their Teacher Education Associate (TEA), students develop a researchable question about school practice that they are interested in exploring in depth.
 Through a review of the scholarly literature and analysis of data gathered through fieldwork, students construct a paper that responds to their question.
 Toward the conclusion of student teaching, students revisit their RIP from the lens of their student teaching experience, and they write an essay that 'reflects' and 'reflects on' what they have learned throughout the academic year.

-The Next Generation Scholarship has been established to support students working with the Teacher Education Institute during the student teaching semester.
+The Next Generation Scholarship has been established to support students working with the Office of Educator Preparation during the student teaching semester.
 Up to one scholarship is to be awarded per year to a student enrolled in the initial or initial/professional track of the teacher education program for adolescence (grades 7-12) education.
 Preference will be given to first generation college students who also demonstrate a strong academic record and financial need.
 The amount of the award is $7,500.00.

 This scholarship has been made available by Professor Emeritus Catherine Cornbleth, a former director of the teacher education program at the University at Buffalo, who had been a teacher of social studies prior to her work in teacher education.
 This scholarship is given in memory of Florence, Jack and Carol Kornblith.